Optimal order placement in limit order markets: Introduction

-An important aspect of our framework is to account for the {\it execution risk}, the risk of not filling an order, by penalizing such outcomes.
-This is different from most other studies which focus on the risk of price variations over the course of a trade execution \cite{almgren00,huberman2005} but assume that orders are always filled, or studies that ignore execution risk altogether \cite{bertsimas98,Bayraktar2011}.
-In our framework the penalty for execution risk plays an important role.
-When it is costly to catch up on the unfilled portion of the order, the optimal allocation shifts from limit to market orders.
-Although market orders are executed at a less favorable price, their execution is more certain and it becomes optimal to use them when the execution risk is a primary concern.
-Optimal limit order sizes are strongly influenced by total quantities of orders queueing for execution at each exchange and by distributions of order outflows from these queues.
-For example, if the queue size at one of the exchanges is much smaller than the expected future order outflow there, it is optimal to place a larger limit order on that exchange. \cite{Moallemi2011} argue that such favorable limit order placement opportunities vanish due to competition and strategic order routing of individual traders.
-However the empirical results in that study also show that short-term deviations from the equilibrium are a norm, and can therefore be exploited in our optimization framework to improve limit order placement decisions.
+An important aspect of our framework is to account for {\it execution risk}, i.e. the risk of not filling an order.
+Previous studies focus on the risk of price variations over the course of a trade execution \cite{almgren00,huberman2005} but assume that orders are always filled.
+However execution risk is a major concern for strategies that involve limit orders \citep{Harris1996}.
+When it is costly to catch up on the unfilled portion of the order, we find that the optimal allocation shifts from limit to market orders.
+Although market orders are executed at a less favorable price, it becomes optimal to use them when the execution risk is a primary concern - for example when execution is subject to a deadline or when traders have time-sensitive information about returns.

+Optimal limit order sizes are strongly influenced by queue position that they can achieve at each exchange and by distributions of order outflows from these queues.
+For example, if the queue size at one of the exchanges is much smaller than the expected future order outflow there, it is optimal to place a larger limit order on that exchange. \cite{Moallemi2011} argue that such favorable limit order placement opportunities vanish in equilibrium due to competition and strategic order routing of individual traders.
+However their empirical results also show that short-term deviations from the equilibrium are a norm, and can therefore be exploited in our optimization framework.